cewald/cv/README.md

 # cewald.github.io/cv

-This is the repositoriy for my [online resumé](https://cewald.github.io/cv/).
+This is the code-repository for my [online resumé](https://cewald.github.io/cv/).
 *– have a look at it, it's a small POC as well ;)*

 ## Project Setup